DAVIDCIOCOIU95/set08103/lectures/lecture01/README.md

 A key concept in DevOps is the creation of a *DevOps-toolchain*: a series of tools and techniques that support the goals of DevOps.
 There are different interpretations, but the image below illustrates one set of stages:

 <p><a href="https://commons.wikimedia.org/wiki/File:Devops-toolchain.svg#/media/File:Devops-toolchain.svg"><img src="https://upload.wikimedia.org/wikipedia/commons/thumb/0/05/Devops-toolchain.svg/1200px-Devops-toolchain.svg.png" alt="Devops-toolchain.svg"></a><br>By <a href="//commons.wikimedia.org/w/index.php?title=User:Kharnagy&amp;action=edit&amp;redlink=1" class="new" title="User:Kharnagy (page does not exist)">Kharnagy</a> - <span class="int-own-work" lang="en">Own work</span>, <a href="https://creativecommons.org/licenses/by-sa/4.0" title="Creative Commons Attribution-Share Alike 4.0">CC BY-SA 4.0</a>, <a href="https://commons.wikimedia.org/w/index.php?curid=51215412">Link</a></p>
 There are seven stages here:

 1. **Plan** the work to be done and its requirements from both the development and operation side.
 We will do very minimal planning in the module only looking at **use cases** and **user stories** for software requirements.
 We will use **Kanban**-style boards via **GitHub** to support planning.
 2. **Create** the software - that is design and code the application with consideration of quality and performance requirements.
 This is more the realm of software development covered in other modules, but we do add **UML** and **model-driven development** into the mix of techniques available to you.
 Extensive use of version control with **Git** is also used to ensure different parts of the development are managed.
 3. **Verify** is the testing of the software, including that the code is of production quality.  **Unit testing** vaguely falls into this category, although is arguably also a *create* task due to its granularity.
 We do look at **configuration testing** and **continuous integration** to an extent via **Travis CI** and **Docker**.
 4. **Package** the software ready for release/deployment.
 We do a *very* light approach to packaging via **Maven** and the creation of a deployable JAR file.
 5. **Release** the software into production in the target environment.
-We will deploy our software to **Amazon Web Services** as a simulation of this idea, but releasing software to a production environment is not about *greenfield* (new software) environments.
+We will deploy our software to **GitHub** as a simulation of this idea.
 6. **Configure** the IT infrastructure that the software runs in.
-This falls under the operations side of DevOps, and we will only touch on basic concepts such as **Docker** and configuration in **Amazon Web Services**.
+This falls under the operations side of DevOps, and we will only touch on basic concepts such as **Docker**
 7. **Monitor** the running software on the target infrastructure.
 Monitoring our system allows us to *plan* the next work.
-We will do little on monitoring beyond information returned by **Amazon Web Services** although we will consider **bug-tracking** and **issue-tracking** concepts which can be utilised to monitor software.
+We will do little on monitoring beyond  **bug-tracking** and **issue-tracking** via GitHub

 ## Metrics for Software Development